 Located in Xochimilco, at Mexico City’s southern extreme, the Dolores Olmedo Museum is housed in a rambling stone structure, originally dating from the Sixteenth Century, formerly known as the Hacienda La Noria.

 By donating her art collection to the people of Mexico, Dolores Olmedo Patino (1908-2002) created a cohesive whole, where treasures of the fine arts were incorporated into colonial construction added during the Seventeenth Century, surrounded by lush gardens, shaded by singularly Mexican plant species, and inhabited by gorgeous animals like the magical peacocks -seemingly confected of living jewels- and the enigmatic hairless Xoloiztcuintle dogs, a Precolumbian breed that is unique to behold and warm to the touch.

-Culture and history is abundant in the Centro Histórico of Mexico City, home to museums, famous plazas, ancient buildings and other tourist attractions.
-Whether you want to explore the arts, history, cuisine or music of Mexico’s capital, the Centro Histórico is the perfect place to start.
+Culture and history are abundant in the Centro Histórico of Mexico City, home to museums, famous plazas, ancient buildings, and other tourist attractions.
+Whether you want to explore the arts, history, cuisine, or music of Mexico’s capital, the Centro Histórico is the perfect place to start.

 Is not only spectacular by its size, but also by its historical importance, was Tenochtitlan’s main ceremonial center.
 During the viceroyal period as called Plaza de Ánimas or Plaza Mayor, and nowadays is called Plaza de la Constitución to honor the constitution passed in Cádiz in 1812.

 • Fine Arts Palace

 • National Palace